-[Updated June, 2020] Gillette through their GilletteLabs division has introduced a razor that heats up for your shave.
+[Updated April, 2022.
+Purchase links are affiliate.]
+Gillette through their GilletteLabs division and The Art Of Shaving has introduced a razor that heats up for your shave.
 I bought a Gillette Heated Razor to try for myself.

 The GilletteLabs Heated Razor made its first appearance in a crowdfunding campaign.
 With all the financial resources Procter and Gamble have at their disposal it’s difficult for me to believe they “needed” a crowdfunding campaign.
 But they did meet their funding goal (in fact, surpassing it 5X).

-The razor is available from Amazon, The Art Of Shaving website, and Gillette’s “On Demand” website, with a price of US $200 (note: Amazon and The Art Of Shaving links are affiliate).
+The razor is available from The Art Of Shaving website, the Gillette website, and other sources with a price of US $150.
 From the sales pages:

 - Instant heat at the touch of a button.
 The warming bar heats up in less than a second.

 - Adjustable temperature between two levels of heat for optimal comfort.